Regional Bordeaux AOCs: Bordeaux Clairet AOC

-Bordeaux clairet is a generic AOC for the Bordeaux defined as "clairet".
+Bordeaux clairet is a generic AOC for the Bordeaux defined as clairet.
 All other appellations in the Bordeaux region, including the most prestigious ones, are entitled to produce under this AOC.
 Bordeaux clairet is a wine which can either be described as a dark rosé wine or a light-coloured red wine.
 As there is also a more commonly used Bordeaux rosé designation, Bordeaux clairet is not simply any rosé from Bordeaux.

-Bordeaux clairet wines are similar in colour to the wines which were shipped from Bordeaux to England during the Middle Ages, known as French Claret.
+Bordeaux clairet wines are light, and similar in colour to the wines which were shipped from Bordeaux to England during the Middle Ages, known as French Claret.
 These wines established the fame of Bordeaux as a wine-making region, and led to the (primarily English) practice of referring to Bordeaux as "claret".
-They are refreshing wines, appreciated because they can be easily enjoyed with picnics or exotic food.

 Production and surface

 Yearly production is 52,000 hectolitres from 925 hectares of vineyard surface.
 Maximum authorized yield is 55 hectolitres per hectare.